 Before taking this exam, you must determine if you are eligible to sit for it.
 Eligibility requirements are a combination of education and work experience.
 Relevant work experience must be earned within the last ten years in a paid position.
 Details regarding eligibility are available at www.iaap-hq.org.

 You will have three and a half hours to complete this computer-based exam that consists of 300 multiple-choice items.

 For examinees with disabilities that are covered by the Americans with Disabilities Act and require special accommodations, you may make this request before registering for the exam.

 Some available accommodations may include extended testing time and modification of seating or other physical arrangements in the testing facility.

 What are the domains and topics covered on this exam?
-What percentage of questions are there for each domain?

 The six domains for this exam are: